UAV-GeoLAB/MAP-CGA-Rules/README.md

 # MAP-CGA-Rules
 In this repository you will find the CGA rules (available in ESRI CityEngine Software) prepared for project "MA-P Maloutena and Agora in the layout of Paphos: Modelling the cityscape of the Hellenistic and Roman capital of Cyprus project".

-CGA rules are divided into Olinth and Paphos rules.
+CGA rules are divided into Olinth, Roman and Paphos rules.

 |── Olinth (Procedural rules for the typology of classical houses in Olinth)\
-&emsp;─ OLINTH-HOMES.cga\
+&emsp;─ OLINTH-HOMES.cga

+|── Roman\
 &emsp;─ ROMAN-HOMES.cga

 |── Paphos\
 &emsp;─ PAPHOS-HOMES-PHASE1.cga\
 &emsp;─ PAPHOS-HOMES-PHASE2.cga\
 &emsp;─ PAPHOS-HOMES-PHASE3.cga
-&emsp;─ ROMAN-HOMES.cga

 |── INSULA-DIVISION\
 &emsp;─ INSULA-DIVISION.cga (rule for dividing insula to parcels)\